knpuniversity/symfony/knpu/extra-doctrine-collections/add-new-collection-cascade-persist.md

 Umm, what?
 Here's what's going on: when we persist the `Genus`, Doctrine sees the new `GenusScientist` on the `genusScientists` array... and notices that we have not called persist on *it*.
-This is error basically says:
+This error basically says:

 > Yo!
 You told me that you want to save this `Genus`, but it's related to a
 > `GenusScientist` that you have *not* told me to save.
 You never called persist